garden-io/garden/docs/basics/installation.md

 #### Step 2: Docker and local Kubernetes

 To install Docker, Kubernetes and kubectl, we strongly recommend Docker for Mac.
+Garden itself doesn't require a local installation of Kubernetes, but it is in most cases the preferred way of using it.

 _Note: If you have an older version installed, you may need to update it in order to enable Kubernetes support._